resir014/Stonehenge/README.md

 For testing:
 * [Mocha](https://mochajs.org/) test runner and [NYC](https://istanbul.js.org/) for code coverage
     `sudo npm install -g nyc mocha`

+### Preinstallation Steps

+Before deploying this code to Screeps, it is **important** that you do the following steps first, to avoid any potential side effects:

+* Remove your currently-existing code (clearing out your current `main` file should do).
+* Kill **all** of your creeps.
+* Delete your entire memory tree.

 ### Quick Setup